What Is Data Security?

 As data breaches and cybercrime continue to rise and become more sophisticated, companies of all sizes and industries look for ways to ensure the security of their data.
 And the first step in doing so is understanding the threats you're facing.

-Cyber threats related to data security come in various shapes and forms.
-Here are some of the most common ones that every organization has to deal with.
+Cyber threats related to data security come in various shapes.
+Here are some of the most common data security risks that every organization has to deal with.

 • Phishing attacks